Vehicle Crossing Permit

 Do I need a Vehicle Crossing Permit?

-It is a requirement of the Shire’s General Purposes Local Law 9.
-Works on Council Land or Roads to obtain a permit to construct, remove, alter or upgrade a vehicle crossing and a requirement of the Road Management Act 2004 to obtain written consent of the coordinating road authority to conduct any works in, on, under or over a road.
-For more information on the Shire’s General Purposes Local Law or to access a copy, please see the Local law detail page.
+It is a requirement of the Shire’s Community Amenity Local Law 2022 to obtain a permit to construct, remove, alter or upgrade a vehicle crossing and a requirement of the Road Management Act 2004 to obtain written consent of the coordinating road authority to conduct any works in, on, under or over a road.
+For more information on the Shire’s Community Amenity Local Law, please see the Local law detail page.

-A vehicle crossing is the portion of driveway between the property boundary and the road, including the footpath, kerb and nature strip.
+A vehicle crossing is the portion of driveway between the property boundary and the road, including the footpath and kerb.

 Image shows the portion of driveway between the property boundary and the road, including the footpath, kerb and nature strip.
 This section of the driveway is the vehicle crossing.